Why is it so important to keep a trading journal? To what advantage will be keeping a journal be?

 This goes to say that every of our decision can be affected by our current state of mind.
 Even trading decisions are not left out of the equation.

-Since your trading decisions can be affected by foul moods, your mood becomes a factor that should also be studied alongside other factors that affect our trade and decision output.
+Since your trading decisions can be affected by foul moods, your mood becomes a factor that we should also study alongside other factors that affect our trade and decision output.

 Are you sad, happy, excited, or uncertain when you took a trade?
 Then you should also factor that into your trading journal?